andersbekkevard/slack/README.md

 2. **Name the file** using the target date format: `DD.MM.YY.md`
 3. **Write your message** in the file
 4. **Upload to GitHub** via pull request or direct commit

+Optional: To send to a specific channel for that folder, create `SLACK_CHANNEL_ID` in the folder with the desired channel ID.

 ### Message Examples